Once done installing WordPress, the next thing you will possibly do is choose a perfect theme, after which you start

 2. Upload and Install Method

-The upload and install method is specifically for third parties plugins, especially the paid ones which you won’t find on the WordPress.org plugin directory, on like the first method where you will have to search for plugins and install.
+The upload and install method is specifically for third parties plugins, especially the paid ones which you won’t find on the WordPress.org plugin directory, unlike the first method where you will have to search for plugins and install them.
 On this method, you will have to buy or download the plugin which should be in a zip file.

 Always make sure that you are downloaded from a trusted site – to prevent issues such as “hacking.”

 To install the WordPress plugin with this method, go to your WordPress admin dashboard and click on “Plugins” >> “Add New” >>” Upload Plugin.”

 Click on “Choose File” to choose the zip file of the plugin you want to install, then click on the “Install Now” button to install the plugin.

 Note: Any plugin you choose to install must be in a zip file, and sometimes when you buy a WordPress plugin from a third party – they may merge the plugin folder with the documentation and license file.